Superrehtard/old_diaspora_wiki/FAQ-for-Users.md

 Or ask your specific question:

 *  In a public post on Diaspora using the [#question](http://dia.so/question) hashtag.
-*  In the Diaspora section on Fora http://fora.org.uk/diaspora
+*  In the Diaspora forum http://fora.org.uk/diaspora
 *  On [IRC](http://webchat.freenode.net/?channels=diaspora-dev)  (Live support)

 For more technical questions about maintaining pods or development/coding see the [[FAQ for Pod Maintainers]] and the [[FAQ for Developers]].